elunna/nerfhack-changelog/README.md

 * Monks can start with the spell of sleep (in addition to confuse monster, light, and protection).
 * Monks start with a potion of reflection.
 * Monks gain acid resistance at level 19 (dNetHack).
-* Dramatically increased the monk's body armor penalty (Evil)
+* Dramatically increased the monk's body armor penalty (EvilHack)
 * Give explicit feedback for monks and cartomancers wearing/removing body armor
-* Stop giving "You feel guilty message" eventually after breaking vegetarian conduct enough times (xnh)
+* Stop giving "You feel guilty message" eventually after breaking vegetarian conduct enough times (xNetHack)
 * Monks get a **fully charged magic marker** as a crowning gift.
 * Add trees and two ponds to monk quest start.
-* Monks starting spell compentency depends on the spellbook.
+* Monk starting spell competency depends on the spellbook.
-* Martial arts users are immune to leg damage from bad kicks (xnh).
+* Martial arts users are immune to leg damage from bad kicks (xNetHack).
 * Whilst wearing the gauntlets of force, monks can break boulders and iron bars whilst bare-handed.
 * Monks that have reached grand master in martial arts and level 21 start getting a 1 in 20 chance for critical hits when fighting bare-handed.
 On critical hits, you inflict double damage.